 - Place the sample on the finest test sieve and wash it back and forth with a gentle stream from a hose (be sure there is no loss of your sample)

 - The entire sieve containing the wet material should be dried in an oven if possible.
-It is important that the temperature does not exceed 230 degrees Fahrenheit or 110 degrees Celsius
+It is vital that the temperature does not exceed 230°F (110°C)

-- Once the material is dried fully dried, the material should be weighed and repeated on the next coarser sieve **Dry time will be dependent on the characteristics of the material and should be established by a series of weight checks at intervals until no significant change occurs)
+- Once the material is thoroughly dried, the material should be weighed and repeated on the next coarser sieve **Dry time will be dependent on the characteristics of the material and should be established by a series of weight checks at intervals until no significant change occurs)

 - Weigh your sample and analyze

 If your material does not mix well with water

 - Place your already weighed out sample into a quart jar.
 Fill the jar with about three-quarters full of water.

 - Shake the jar vigorously to thoroughly mix the particles with the water.
 This mixture is then poured onto the sieve, and the washing process continues as described in step 3. **Your jar should be rinsed out more than once.

 Wet Sieve Analysis Using a Ro-Rap Sieve Shaker Machine

 Wet Sieve analysis can be accomplished on a Ro-Tap Sieve Shaker using the wet sieving kit that W.S.
 Tyler offers.
 This kit will allow you to perform a sieve analysis on a Ro-Tap RX-29 using water.
 You can then run your sample down through the stack of sieves using the machine like normal, with the addition of water through the added tube.

 Before you can run a wet sieve analysis using the Ro-Tap Sieve shaker, you will need to assemble the wet test sieve kit on the RX-29 Ro-Tap.